autekroy/The-Other-Fish-in-the-Sea/README.md

 ----------------------------------------------------
 #### Files:
-1. game.html
+1. game.html:        main game html file
-2. game.js
+2. game.js:          main javascript file to run webgl
-3. globalVars.js
+3. globalVars.js:    has most the global variables in this project.
-4. livingThings.js
+4. livingThings.js:  functions that create various shapes which are moving (living underwater!)
-5. shape.js
+5. shape.js:         functions that create shapes which are not living
-6. texture.js
+6. texture.js:       contain functions to create different textures.
-7. alphaBlending.js
+7. alphaBlending.js: function about blending
-8. boundingBox.js
+8. boundingBox.js:   function about collision detection

 #### Folders:
 1. Common:              basic webgl utilities and matrix calculation
 2. TextureImage:        all texture images
-3. introModal
+3. introModal:          library about modal including angular.js and bootstrap
-4. Bump Mapping images
+4. Bump Mapping images: contain all bump mapping images for bump mapping texture
-5. Sound:
+5. Sound:               all the sounds effect files
 6. Collision Detection test: basic test for collision detection, not use for main game

 ----------------------------------------------------